 Each had two entry/exit shafts, in one of which an Elsan closet could be placed; two three-tier bunk beds; bench seats with shelves above and lockers below; a 50-gallon water tank; and a table.

-Norman Field chose the locations for the three O.B’s on the Marsh but only ever saw the one at Snargate being built as he was taken away from the units and Captain George McNicholl took over as Intelligence Officer.
-Whilst digging the hole to build the O.B.
-Norman noted that at 7 foot down they came across well preserved compressed braken and a blackened Oak tree lying on its side which he found fascinating being it was from another time long ago!
+Norman Field chose the locations for the three OBs on the Marsh but only ever saw the one at Snargate being built as he was taken away from the Units and Captain George McNicholl took over as Intelligence Officer.
+Whilst digging the hole to build the OB.
+Norman noted that at 7 foot down they came across well preserved compressed bracken and a blackened Oak tree lying on its side which he found fascinating being it was from another time long ago!

 Took place at The Garth at weekends.
 The Patrol also trained in the area around Snargate and practiced with local military units on the odd occasion.

-'Soon the Patrols were kitted out and training began at The Garth.
-Most of the practical work with explosives was done under Capt Field and a Royal Engineer Corporal, and for weapon training, field craft, etc. under a Sgt MacDonald and Cpl MacKenzie of the Lovat Scouts.
+"Soon the Patrols were kitted out and training began at The Garth.
+Most of the practical work with explosives was done under Captain Field and a Royal Engineer Corporal, and for weapon training, field craft, etc. under a Sergeant MacDonald and Corporal MacKenzie of the Lovat Scouts.
 At times we handled captured German weapons so that we had a certain working knowledge of them.
 We were expected to practise in our own areas what we had learnt at The Garth.